How to introduce pets to children

 Adopting a family cat or dog is exciting for children of all ages.
 Very often, it's children who beg their parents for a new pet.

-For toddlers and young children, the most important lesson should be teaching them to respect their pet’s space, and learn the types of behavior that is or isn’t allowed around their pets.
+For toddlers and young children, the most important lesson should be teaching them to respect their pet’s space and learn the types of behavior that are or aren’t allowed around their pets.

 Older children and teenagers should have more maturity and if they feel confident, they can take some responsibility in feeding, training and caring for their pet.